Americans Abroad: U.S. international Josh Sargent aims for ‘breakthrough’ Werder campaign | Goal.com

 "The coach has sometimes told me after a good finish that you cannot teach it.
 I think I have a nose for goal in the box.

 “Scoring goals is my favorite pastime, it happens instinctively.
-That's why playing as a centre-forward suits me best, but I play wherever the coach wants me to.
+That's why playing as a center forward suits me best, but I play wherever the coach wants me to.

 "The main thing is that I have more playing time.
 I hope to make my breakthrough soon.
 If it happens in the new season, it would be great."